CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

  .. note:: Nothing changes in the duration array: it still measures time from "birth" to time exited study (either by death or censoring).
 That is, durations refers to the absolute death time rather than a duration relative to the study entry.

 Another situation with left-truncation occurs when subjects are exposed before entry into study.
-For example, a study of time to all-cause mortality of AIDS patients that recruited indivduals previously diagnosed with AIDS, possibly years before.
+For example, a study of time to all-cause mortality of AIDS patients that recruited individuals previously diagnosed with AIDS, possibly years before.
 In our example below we will use a dataset like this, called the Multicenter Aids Cohort Study.
 In the figure below, we plot the lifetimes of subjects.
 A solid line is when the subject was under our observation, and a dashed line represents the unobserved period between diagnosis and study entry.
 A solid dot at the end of the line represents death.

 .. code:: python